This post was updated with refreshed data as of 1/30. The high-level findings as reported by Fierce Pharma are available here.

 Below are 4 keys to driving high-impact details...

-Oncology sales forces are complex and nuanced.
+Oncology sales strategies are complex and nuanced.
 They carry multiple products and indications, often conveying multiple themes in the same interaction, given the breadth of indications a typical oncologist treats.
 As a result, an oncology interaction is a prioritization exercise, and there are key levers that universally hold true across brands and sales forces in spite of their tailored approaches.

 1. Novelty matters

 When sales reps deliver new information, oncologists are significantly more likely to report the interaction as highly impactful (positive perception of the sales force and product itself, high likelihood to prescribe the product following the interaction).
+Providing oncology sales rep tips on how to share clinically relevant updates can enhance the effectiveness of these interactions.

 "I would like reps to provide more clinically relevant information, with recent trial data or updates." - ZoomRx oncologist